manulorente/linux-foundation-lfs101/README.md

 ### Locating applications

 Depending on the specifics of your particular distribution's policy, programs and software packages can be installed in various directories.
-In general, executable programs and scripts should live in the /bin, /usr/bin, /sbin, /usr/sbin directories, or somewhere under /opt.
-They can also appear in /usr/local/bin and /usr/local/sbin, or in a directory in a user's account space, such as /home/student/bin.
+In general, executable programs and scripts should live in the `/bin`, `/usr/bin`, `/sbin`, `/usr/sbin` directories, or somewhere under `/opt`.
+They can also appear in `/usr/local/bin` and `/usr/local/sbin`, or in a directory in a user's account space, such as `/home/student/bin`.

-One way to locate programs is to employ the which utility.
-For example, to find out exactly where the diff program resides on the filesystem:
+One way to locate programs is to employ the `which` utility.
+For example, to find out exactly where the `diff` program resides on the filesystem:

 ```bash
 which application
 ```

-If which does not find the program, whereis is a good alternative because it looks for packages in a broader range of system directories:
+If `which` does not find the program, `whereis` is a good alternative because it looks for packages in a broader range of system directories:

 ```bash
 whereis application